yanfranve/frontend-junior-dev/latest/README.md

 # Bonus

+> [!NOTE]
+> Bonus are optional

 1. Create filters and sorter for articles, considering the feature should be able accesible through a method like `element.search()` or `element.sort()`.
 So the UI should use that properties.
 2. Use `slot` on `articles` component to replace the default article and/or author component with any HTML.

 # Submission

-Upload your solution to a GitHub repository and share the link to developers@videsk.io with the subject "Frontend Dev Q2-2024" also your name and some optional explanation of your code.
+Upload your solution to your GitHub repository and share the link to developers@videsk.io with the subject "Frontend Dev Q2-2024" also your name and some optional explanation of your code.

 ### Useful Resources